 We are just going to touch on these quickly.
-Both of these trails run through part of Arizona and many of the stops that can be seen along the trails are national and state-protected sites.
+These trails run through part of Arizona, and many of the stops that can be seen along the trails are national and state-protected sites.

 The Juan Bautista de Anza National Historic Trail is a 1,200-mile route that follows the path of Spanish explorer Juan Bautista de Anza.